Uranium One controversy: 2017

-Investigation sale of Uranium One
+Investigation on the sale of Uranium One

 In October 2017, following a report by John F. Solomon and Alison Spann published in The Hill and citing anonymous sources, the Republican-controlled House Intelligence Committee opened an investigation into the circumstances surrounding the sale of Uranium One.
 The Hill story insinuated payments from Russians to the Clinton Foundation at the time when the Obama administration approved the sale of Uranium One to Rosatom.
 The story also focused on the alleged failures of the Department of Justice to investigate and report on the controversy, suggesting a cover-up.
 Subsequently, the story "took off like wildfire in the right-wing media ecosystem," according to a 2018 study by scholars at the Berkman Klein Center for Internet & Society, Harvard University.
 The Hill reported, "There is no evidence in any of the public records that the FBI believed that the Clintons or anyone close to them did anything illegal.
 But there's definitive evidence the Russians were seeking their influence with a specific eye on the State Department."

 FactCheck.org reported that there was "no evidence" connecting the Uranium One–Rosatom merger deal with a money laundering and bribery case involving a different Rosatom subsidiary which resulted in the conviction of a Russian individual in 2015, contrary to what is implied in the Solomon-Spann story.
 Glenn Kessler of The Washington Post wrote that the problem with some of the accusations that Republican commentators levied against Clinton is that she "by all accounts, did not participate in any discussions regarding the Uranium One sale."
 The Treasury Department and the CFIUS approved the investment without any participation by Clinton.